 Unfortunately we aren't able to do custom items at this time.
 We buy fabric and sew our covers in large batches to get people their items as quickly and as affordably as possible.

 Usually it's just oil on the legs that causes the footrest to slip.
 We recommend pushing the rings way up to the top and then wiping the highchair legs with rubbing alcohol.
 Let them air dry, then roll the rings down again (natural skin oil may cause slippage, so try to limit contact with the legs as you re-install).
-Your o-rings should be secure and resist sliding.
+If you have an older child or active baby (or just don’t want to worry about keeping the legs clean), our support clamps offer extra stability.

 Silicone is highly stain resistant.
 It may appear stained after using a red or orange sauce, but if you keep using and and washing like normal, it should go away on it’s own.
-Soaking in hydrogen peroxide or leaving the placemat in the sun may help speed up the process.
+Soaking the placemat in water overnight may speed up the process.
+You can also soak in hydrogen peroxide or leave the placemat in the sun if needed.

 Our placemats are made of 100% FDA food grade silicone.
 As with many silicone products, the vulcanization (hardening) process can create a slight smell.
 The smell dissipates with time, sometimes taking up to a month.
 Most silicone products take longer than a month to go from production to consumer, so the smell is gone by the time it is received.
 However, our placemats sometimes go from production to consumer in about a weeks time.
 The best way to speed up the process is to heat the placemat in the oven at a temperature of 200 degrees for an hour or so.